-Measuring website user behavior whether it is to consume content or make a purchase is vital which is why I put together a post on how to add Google Analytics to WordPress.
+Google Analytics is super valuable when it comes to measuring website user behavior and tracking conversions.
+However, installing Google Analytics on WordPress can be tricky which is why I put together a post on how to add Google Analytics to WordPress.

 Why WordPress?
 WordPress is a super popular platform, and according to some of the most recent stats, 30% of the web is powered by WordPress.

 That coupled with over 40 Millon sites using Google Analytics to track site visitors means that there is a shi**oad of Google Analytics WordPress out there.

 Since a proper Google Analytics install is critical to accurately tracking users, I provide three different approaches on how to Add Google Analytics to WordPress.

 How to Add Google Analytics to WordPress Using a Plugin